 For some, this won’t appeal.
 They’ll feel they’ve seen these basic relationships play out before and they’ll be right.
 But what it does mean is that if a particular group or team happens to contain personalities and character types that appeal to the individual, the anime as a whole is instantly going to seem a whole lot more attractive.

-This is where Tsurune is edging out Run With the Wind as far as I am concerned (and it is a personal opinion).
+This is something Tsurune gets right from the beginning.
 While Onogi in Tsurune is a bit of a downer, I kind of see where he’s coming from and he isn’t so over the top in his spitefulness or annoyance with the other characters that he’s irredeemable.
 It is quite clear that in not so many episodes the boys on the team will come together even if they’ll later have a falling out.
 And each of the other boys in the team I quite enjoy.
 They aren’t larger than life characters so for some viewers they might find them too subdued or dull, but I am enjoying the calm they bring even while they each have enough individual personality and drama to bring something to the table.

 Prince for best character of the season, please?